-Patients may feel overwhelmed when dentist suggests dental implants.
+Patients may feel overwhelmed when a dentist suggests dental implants.
 The process can sound intimidating, but fortunately the practice of providing patients with a brand-new smile has been studied, modernized, and improved over the past several decades.
 Not only can patients feel confident smiling frequently in public again, but their oral health and daily function may be vastly enhanced with implants.

 Why get dental implants